Monitoring and operations

 Viewing data

 The monitoring stack offers a few different ways to view collected data.
-The most common ways are through AlertManager, Grafana, and Prometheus.
+The most common ways are through Alertmanager, Grafana, and Prometheus.

 Grafana dashboard